Allison Hougland

 Allison Hougland is an American politician and realtor who served as a Democratic member of the Kansas House of Representatives from the 15th district.
-Elected in 2022 and lost re-election in 2024, serving from January 9, 2023 to January 13, 2025.
+She was elected in 2022 and lost her race in 2024, serving from January 9, 2023 to January 13, 2025.

 Early life

-Hougland was born and raised in Olathe, Kansas, where she now lives and works.
+Hougland was born in Olathe, Kansas, grew up there, and works there.
+She lives in the city.
 Her father was a state representative and judge, and her mother was a small business owner.

 Career

 Hougland has been employed as a realtor for the last six years.
 In 2022, she ran for the Kansas House.
-She won over Republican nominee Matt Bingesser by 78 votes.
-In the state legislature, she serves on the committees for homelessness, welfare reform, elections, and child welfare and foster care.
+She won by 78 votes running against Republican nominee Matt Bingesser.
+In the state legislature, she served on the committees for homelessness, welfare reform, elections in addtion to child welfare and foster care.